maximumG/ciscomation/README.rst

       --log-dir LOG_DIR     Path of the directory to put the logfiles --procnum PROCNUM     Number of process if maintenance is compatible with multi process.
+      --display-driver      Display all drivers available to handle SSH interaction and that can be specified in the XML file

 When finished the script will generate in the current directory those files: